Methodist Boys' School, Kuala Lumpur

+This school is also known as Marble School among the Petaling Street community.
+After more than a century and twenty-one years since its establishment by a British medical officer on the warship HMS Orion, Dr William T Kensett, MBSSKL has been awarded a cluster school by the Ministry of Education.
+MBSSKL is the only school in Kuala Lumpur that was established by a British military officer.

+History

+MBSSKL was founded by Rev. Dr. William T. Kensett, a Royal Navy medical officer of the battleship HMS Orion.
+In July 1897, he had the intention of establishing a church and school for the Tamil community in Kuala Lumpur and he left the British Navy.
+A small wooden shop house was acquired on the corner of Batu Road and Java Street, and the Tamil-dominated school was named the Anglo-Tamil school.

-In 1899, Rev. Abraham became its first headmaster, leading a staff of four teachers.
+In 1899, Rev. Samuel Abraham became its first headmaster, leading a staff of four teachers.
 It was then registered as a government-aided school.

-Three years later, the MBS proper was founded by Rev. W. E. Horley at the temporary premises of an unused pork market in Malacca Street.
+Three years later, the MBSSKL proper was founded by Rev. W. E. Horley at the temporary premises of an unused pork market in Malacca Street.
 The Anglo-Tamil School was absorbed into it, opening up the school to all races.

-In 1904, the school decided to move to Petaling Hill (its present site) after a few evacuations by the sanitary board due to the dilapidated condition of the buildings.
-Within eight months, enough funds had been collected to erect a new building.
-Two new wings were constructed and a playing field laid down.
-In 2008, Methodist Boys' Secondary School was awarded cluster school status by the Malaysian Ministry of Education (MOE).
+In 1904, the school decided to move to Petaling Hill (its present site) after several relocations by the sanitary board due to the dilapidated condition of the building.
+Thus the Anglo-Tamil school was renamed as the Methodist Boys' School Kuala Lumpur by Rev William E Horley, the name used to this day.
+Within eight months, sufficient funds were raised to erect a new building.
+Two new wings were built and playing fields laid.

+In 1954, 1st Kuala Lumpur Boys' Brigade Company was established at the school by Mr. Khoo Oon Soo and Mr. R. A. Allen.
+After the first few years, 1st KL was moved to the Wesley Church just next door to the school, while the school used the church premises as the first meeting place.
+1st Kuala Lumpur Boys' Brigade Company is the third oldest group in Malaysia and the first oldest group in Kuala Lumpur.
+1st KL is known due to its history in the results of band competitions, foot marches and Talent Time at the national level.
+1st KL also produced a collection of President's Men and Founder's Men, as well as two Queen's Men.

+In 1958, this school was divided into secondary schools (MBSSKL) and primary schools (MBPSKL) according to the national education policy at that time.

 MBS anthem

-English version

 The School Song was composed in 1948 by former principal, Hugh F. Clancy.
 The music was harmonised by N.Swan, in the same year.
 The song was adapted from the originally titled "Go Northwestern Go", written in 1912 by Theodore Van Etten, a member of the Northwestern University Wildcat Marching Band then.
 The school anthem was sung over Radio Malaya in 1949 by the school choir.